-Most of our Sabbat will be based in Standing Stone Grove.
+Most of our Sabbat will be based in Standing Stone Grove, around the Keystone fire pit.
 As you arrive, you’ll notice a few points of interest.

 The Standing Stone: The standing stone near the road is one of the many sacred sites at Raven’s Knoll.
 It is a multi-denominational shrine, dedicated to the honoured dead and the ancestors.
 The hand-prints, marked in red ochre, were made by all the volunteers who got together to raise the stone in the early years of RK.